mbierman/firewalla-tailscale-docker/README.md

 ## Purpose
 This project provides a set of bash scripts to easily install and uninstall Tailscale as a Docker container on your Firewalla device.
 This allows your Firewalla to act as a subnet router and/or exit node for your Tailscale network, enabling secure access to your local network from anywhere.

-## Why Tailscale
+## Why Tailscale?
-Firewalla comes with VPN.
+Firewalla comes with a no-subscription VPN which is amazing.
 Why do I need tailscale?

 Actually, Firealla has:
 * **[VPN Server](https://help.firewalla.com/hc/en-us/articles/115004274633-Firewalla-VPN-Server):** allows you to access devices on your Firewalla-network when you are away.